Step7750/BetterBuyOrders/README.md

 * Price history graphs now display on items with no listings
 * Added the functionality to place a buy order on items that don't have any current buy orders and have no listings
 * **NOTE**: Items that have never been sold on the market do not appear to have the ability to have buy orders placed on them (ex. ★ StatTrak Shadow Daggers | Night (Factory New))

+v1.5
+* Auto-complete market search bar that works on items that are and aren't listed on the market

+v1.5.1
+* Fixed HTTPS issue on the front market page for the search bar

 #Suggestions/Bugs